 The Honorable LaDoris G. Harris - Director, Office of Economic Impact and Diversity

-The Honorable La Doris “Dot” Harris brings over 30 years of management and leadership experience as the Director of the Office of Economic Impact and Diversity at the U.S. Department of Energy (DOE).
-She ensures that minorities and historically underrepresented communities are afforded opportunities to fully participate in the Department’s programs.
+The Honorable La Doris “Dot” Harris brings over 30 years of leadership and management experience as the Director of the Office of Economic Impact and Diversity at the U.S. Department of Energy (DOE).
+She ensures that minorities and historically underrepresented communities are afforded opportunities to actively participate in the Department’s programs.

 Nominated by President Barack Obama and confirmed by the U.S. Senate on March 29, 2012, Director Harris serves in an Assistant Secretary level position at the Department of Energy.
 She leads the agency’s offices of Minority Economic Impact, Minority Education and Community Development, Minority Business and Economic Development, Diversity and Inclusion, and Civil Rights.
 Additionally, Director Harris spearheads the DOE’s Minorities in Energy Initiative; serves on the White House Council on Women and Girls; oversees the corporate funding strategy for minority institutions; develops and implements minority business contracting opportunities; and advocates and protects the civil rights of employees and recipients of multi-billion dollar funding vehicles from the DOE.

 Director Harris and her staff have participated in over 250 events across the country focused on promoting public engagement in energy economic development, science, technology, engineering and math (STEM) education, and research and development programs.
 Through publications and community outreach, she has reached over 50 million people on the topic of diversity, economic development, and sustainability in the STEM workforce.